A 13-month-old LlamaIndex bug re-embeds unchanged content

 - Production embedding cost: ~$3,560/year

-Large (enterprise on the kind of scale visible in LlamaIndex’s own case-study list: Boeing/Jeppesen, Experian, KPMG, Carlyle, Cemex, NTT DATA).
+Large (enterprise on the kind of scale visible in LlamaIndex’s case-study list).
 5M documents, 5% daily churn, 5,000 tokens/doc, daily re-indexing, text-embedding-3-large.

 - Wasted tokens/year: 456B